 Eligibility Requirements

-- Committee members are appointed to serve a two-year term.
+- Volunteers are appointed to serve a two-year term.

-- All volunteers must be AAHPM members in good standing.
+- Applicants must be AAHPM members in good standing.

 - Be sure to have your CV/resume ready to upload.